BryanBashamRIT/hcin620-project/index.md

 * App could include mock quizzes (where users can reference learning modules) that do not count against GPA
 * Learning modules should be locked once quizzes are started
 * Unit and practice exams should be timed with progressive and final warnings issued

+## Out of Scope

+* No cross-user communication, neither email, SMS nor in-app chat.
+* No integration with any other Leaning Management System such as MyCourses.
+* We will limit the scope of our prototype to two or three lessons because a complete course would require dozens of lessons (aka modules) but that would not be feasible.
+* Any administration screens beyond explicitly defined in the **Goals** and **Ideas** sections.

 ## Stakeholder Communication